acceleratedscience/openad_workbench/README.md

 Once the Pod is Started use the url in your browser `127.0.0.1:8888` to enter your jupyter lab

-### Using your exiting Openad Workspaces and credentials
+### Using your existing Openad Workspaces and credentials

-The following instruction provides an alternative to allow you to use your desktops existing workspaces as well as use exisint RXN, Deep Search and LLM credentials.
+The following instruction provides an alternative to allow you to use your desktops existing workspaces as well as use exsiting RXN, Deep Search and LLM credentials.
 `podman/docker run -d -v $HOME/.openad:/opt/app-root/src/.openad:Z    -p 8888:8888  --name my_workbench openad_workbench`

+### Using your existing credentials and automating their usage via secrets.
 If you wish to create secrets to pre-load models and other credentials create 2 json files

 First called `openad_creds.json`